A Little Wisdom

 before the sun awakes early

-April morning.
+one April morning.

 Memories of orange blossoms